The Town of Frederick offers many community programs to connect and strengthen relationships with the residents of Frederick.

 The "Built on What Matters" Calendar needs your photos!
 Each year, the Town runs a contest for pictures of Frederick that we'll put into a calendar.
 This free calendar is distributed to Frederick residents and businesses.
 Check out more details about the contest submit your photos.

-After the holidays are over and it’s time to put the decorations away, remember to properly dispose of your Christmas tree.
-Starting Thursday, December 26, 2019 through Sunday, January 26, 2020, you can drop-off your tree in the fenced area located on the southeast corner of 8th Street and Maple Avenue near the entrance to Centennial Park (630 8th Street).
-Trees only, please!
-Remove all plastic bags, tree stands, decorations and lights.
+Remember to dispose of your holiday tree properly when it is time to put the decorations away.
+Starting Monday, December 18, 2023, through Wednesday, January 31, 2024, you can drop off your tree in the fenced area on the southeast corner of Eighth Street and Maple Avenue near the entrance to Centennial Park (630 8th Street).
+Please place trees behind the secured area and do not drop off trees on the sidewalk or outside the fence.
+Live trees only, please!
+Remove all plastic bags, tree stands, decorations, and lights.
+The Town of Frederick Public Works team will use a wood chipper onsite to recycle all trees.

 Community Grant Program